mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 ### Real Time Updater 3.5.1

 Added new `USE_UPSERT` environment variable to specify whether or not to perform upsert when inserting and updating documents.
 The default behavior is to perform upsert on insert, keeping backwards compatibility.
 Note that, when `USE_UPSERT` is set to `false`, the virtual delete functionality is disabled.
+Added new environment variable KAFKA_CONSUMER_MAX_WAIT_TIME to define the maximum wait time for the Kafka Consumer for new data in batch.
+Default is 500ms.

 ### How to update your Console